Finding a Top Financial Advisor Firm in Colorado

 - Risk management

 - Income tax planning

 GHP Investment Advisors, Inc. Investing Strategy

 GHP Investment Advisors builds portfolios based on clients' financial plans.
 Rather than adhering to a certain number of investments, GHP likes to keep its options open.
 In its client portfolios, the firm may use exchange-listed securities, warrants, CDs, mutual funds, options, variable annuities, municipal securities, corporate debt securities and foreign issuers.

 The firm typically invests for the long term.
 When crafting an investment strategy, it takes into account a client's goals, time horizon, liquidity needs and risk tolerance, as well as tax impact, economic conditions and international exposure.
 The firm relies on the GHPIA Valuation Benchmark process to determine the risk versus return of investment opportunities.
 The benchmark helps the firm to identy whether an investment is overvalued, undervalued, high-risk or low-risk.

 Western Wealth Management, LLC

-Western Wealth Management, LLC, in Golden, has ten times more non-high-net-worth individuals as clients than high-net-worth individuals.
+Western Wealth Management, LLC, in Golden, has fifteen times more non-high-net-worth individuals as clients than high-net-worth individuals.
 The firm also works with corporations, executives, charitable organizations, investment companies and advisors and pension and profit-sharing plans.
-Western Wealth Management’s team includes one certified financial planner (CFP), one chartered life underwriter (CLU), one chartered retirement counselor (CRC), one accredited investment fiduciary (AIF), one certified public accountant (CPA), one accredited asset management specialist (AAMS), one certified divorce financial analyst (CDFA) and one chartered retirement plans specialist (CRPS).
+Western Wealth Management’s team includes six certified financial planners (CFPs), three chartered retirement planning counselors (CRPCs), one chartered retirement counselor (CRC), one accredited investment fiduciary (AIF), one certified public accountant (CPA), one accredited asset management specialist (AAMS), one certified divorce financial analyst (CDFA) and one chartered retirement plans specialist (CRPS).

 The firm’s account minimum varies by portfolio type, ranging from $5,000 to $250,000: